abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/CSS Methodologies.md

 ### BEM Notes

+- `BEM` is great for making code maintainable and modular, this is because it depends on selecting an element using one class selector only, which means:

+  - lower specificity -> easier to override & maintain

 - `BEM` helps us avoid **nesting**

   - in BEM, **everything is a class and nothing is nested**.
 That makes CSS specificity very flat and low